IanMadd/academic/content/portfolio/refind.md

 ## Re-enable System Integrity Protection {#manualReenableSIP}

-If you disabled System Integrity Protection you should re-enable it after you've finished install rEFInd.
-The process of re-enabling System Integrity Protection is almost identical to disabling it:
+If you disabled System Integrity Protection (SIP), you should re-enable it after you've finished installing rEFInd.
+Re-enabling System Integrity Protection is almost identical to disabling it:

 1. Restart your computer.
 2. While it's restarting hold down Command-R (⌘R).
 This will start your computer in [Recovery mode](https://support.apple.com/en-us/HT201314).